AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/store-submiited-data-with-metadata-tags/introduction.md

 ---
 # Introduction

-In this tutorial we will implement a simple use case of storing form submissions in Azure storage with blob index tags.
+In this tutorial, you learn how to implement a simple use case of storing form submissions in Azure storage with blob index tags.
 Blob index tags provide data management and discovery capabilities by using key-value index tag attributes.
 You can categorize and find objects within a single container or across all containers in your storage account.
 ![blob-index-tags](assets/blob-with-index-tags.png)

 ## Pre-requisites

-* Experience with AEM Forms CS
+* Experience with AEM Forms CS.
-.
 * Experience in deploying code using cloud manager.
 * Access to cloud ready instance of AEM Forms CS.